Holidays

 44. Chipotle Sweet Potatoes

 Spice up your sweet potato side dishes by adding a hint of heat.
 You can add chipotle peppers and adobo sauce to mashed sweet potatoes or use chipotle pepper to add spice to a sweet potato casserole.
+This is a great side for Thanksgiving if you need a little extra backbone in your menu to stand up to bold turkey rubs or smoked meats.

 45. Pumpkin Risotto